 ii.
 This Antichrist goes by many titles:

-· The Prince that shall come in Daniel 9:26
+· He is the Prince that shall come in Daniel 9:26.

-· The one who comes in his own name in John 5:43
+· He is the one who comes in his own name in John 5:43.

-· The son of perdition, the man of sin, and the lawless one in 2 Thessalonians 2:3, and 2:8
+· He is the son of perdition, the man of sin, and the lawless one in 2 Thessalonians 2:3 and 2:8.

 iii.
 Essentially, the Antichrist is a world dictator who leads humanity in what seems to be a golden age, until he shows his true colors – and the judgment of God is poured out on him and his empire immediately before the return of Jesus.

 iv.
 We should take notice, because the world stage is set for a political and economic “superman” to arise, a single political leader to organize a world-dominating confederation of nations.
 National leaders speak of a new world order, but no one has been able to really define it, much less lead it.
 Yet this leader is coming.